Pixel (973) 784-8402

 • Emergency medical costs and continuing medical expenses (e.g., hospital bills, surgery costs, prescriptions, rehab, etc.)

-• Lost employment compensation (e.g., hourly pay/salary, bonuses, tips, commissions, etc.)
+• Lost wages or employment compensation (e.g., hourly pay/salary, bonuses, tips, commissions, etc.)

 • Loss of lifetime earning potential due to disability/permanent injury